"Ghosts of the North"

 2 Day Snowy Owl Photography Expedition

-Location: Near Waterloo, Ontario / Duration: 2 afternoons + 1 morning / Dates: TBD Winter 2023
+Location: Near Waterloo, Ontario / Duration: 2 afternoons + 1 morning / Dates: Custom Requests Winter 2024

-Location: Near Waterloo, Ontario Duration: 2 afternoons + 1 morning Dates: TBD Winter 2023
+Location: Near Waterloo, Ontario Duration: 2 afternoons + 1 morning Dates: Custom Requests Winter 2024

 Photograph incredible wild snowy owls in prime habitat

 Unique private property access- go where others can't!

 3 'golden hour' shoots

 Full Moon Extravaganza - 2 evenings of "full moon" background opportunities!